ACCESS-NRI/release/README.md

 [Issues][issue] are used to document meetings, including agendas and meeting notes.
 This repository does not host any code.

+See the [notes on meeting design](meeting_design.md) for more background information on the meeting design and platform choice.

 ## Fornightly Team Meetings

 Meetings run from 1.30-2.30pm every second week, alternating between Release Management and Model Development